Zeo666/AllTheRoles/README.md

 The Vigilante is a Crewmate that has only one shot available to them.\
 They can also track other players by tracking them during a round.\
 Once they track someone, an arrow is continuously pointing to them, which updates in set intervals.\
-The Vigilante can not be voted off in a meeting.
+If the Vigilante is voted off they actually survive and spawn in a random vent with an extra shot.

 ### Game Options
 | Name | Description | Type | Default |